The Best Fiverr Alternatives for Freelancers and Clients

 - By posting or participating in a design contest, where multiple designers all submit their work to the client for review and selection

-DesignCrowd for talent
+DesignCrowd for freelancers

 DesignCrowd for clients